ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

-The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires to use an extra_facets file, which principles are explained in :ref:`extra_facets`, and which content is :download:`available here
+The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires to use an extra_facets file, which principles are explained in :ref:`config-extra-facets`, and which content is :download:`available here
 </../esmvalcore/config/extra_facets/ipslcm-mappings.yml>`.
 These multi-variable
 files must also undergo some data selection.